-When metalworking fluids are used during machining processes, they generate airborne mists that facility operators must carefully control.
-If left unchecked, these mists can cause serious health problems for workers.
-They can also create a dangerous work environment.
-The best engineering control to keep your shop safe and your business in regulatory compliance is a high-efficiency collection system designed for your specific application.
-But you may not be sure whether your mist collector is the right fit for the job.
+When metalworking fluids are used during machining processes, they generate airborne mists that must be controlled by facility operators.
+If left unchecked, these mists can create a dangerous work environment and cause serious health problems for workers.
+The best engineering control to keep your shop safe and your business in regulatory compliance is a high-efficiency mist collection system designed for your specific application.
+Here are a few key factors to consider when evaluating the performance of your mist collector:

 Which type of metalworking fluid are you using?
 Water-soluble coolants are cooling-lubricant concentrates.
 Although they provide some lubrication, they are used primarily for cooling.
 Straight oil coolants are non-water-soluble and are not mixed with water.
 They are mostly used as lubricants.

-- Application What kind of machining processes are you conducting?
+What kind of machining processes are you conducting?
 High-speed and high-pressure applications include grinding, cutting and drilling.
 Low-speed and low-pressure processes include turning, milling and honing.

-- High-Pressure or Low-Pressure Coolant Most machine tool providers recommend using a high-pressure coolant.
+Most machine tool providers recommend using high-pressure coolants because they contain few additives and clean the parts during the machining process.
 Because these coolants are delivered at high pressure straight through the machine, operators use less product.
 However, the high pressure causes the water molecules to break apart, creating many small mist particles.
-This multitude of small drops is very difficult to contain.
+The multitude of small drops can be very difficult to contain.
 Low-pressure machining, on the other hand, creates larger coolant droplets that are easier to filter.
 That’s why pressure is an important consideration in determining the best collector for your specific application.

 Heat generated by the machining process affects the type of emission and the collection system needed to contain it.
 Typically, higher temperatures will vaporize the liquid particles, turning them into gas, which is more difficult to contain.
 Processes like rough turning generate much more heat because you are taking off a lot more material than you would on a finished product.
 Gentler processes like smoothing don’t generate as much heat, so the liquid does not vaporize.

-- Filtration If you are using the wrong filter for your application, it will plug during operation, causing the mist collector to lose airflow.
+If you are using the wrong filter for your application, it can gum up during operation, causing the mist collector to lose airflow.
 That means when you open the door between cycles, emission concentration goes up and mist is released into the environment.
 If you are using the wrong filter, mist will pass through the primary filtration and saturate the HEPA secondary filter, causing a loss in airflow and ultimately a loss in capture efficiency.
-It’s important in high-volume production to use multi-stage filtration with media that self-cleans itself during operation by optimizing the drainage of the separated coolant.
+It’s important in high-volume production to use multi-stage filtration with media that self-cleans during operation by optimizing the drainage of the separated coolant.
 You also need to select the right filter material to handle your specific droplet spectrum.
 Note that many mist collector manufacturers will list a high ASHRAE rating for their filters.
 However, ASHRAE’s rating system is used to measure efficiency in removing dry particulates and has nothing to do with mist or oil removal.